Micah-T/micah-torcellini/pages/philip/index.md

 - Andrews, E. A., William Freund, Charlton T. Lewis, and Charles Short. *[A Latin Dictionary](https://www.perseus.tufts.edu/hopper/text?doc=Perseus%3atext%3a1999.04.0059)*.
 New York: Oxford Univ.
 Press, 2002.
 - Boethius, Calvin M. Bower, and Claude V. Palisca. *Fundamentals of Music*.
 Music Theory Translation Series.
 New Haven: Yale University Press, 1989.
+- Dronke, Peter.
+“The Lyrical Compositions of Philip the Chancellor.”
+Studi Medievali, 3, vol. 28, no. 2 (1987): 563–92.
 - Eardley, Peter. “[Medieval Theories of Conscience](https://plato.stanford.edu/archives/fall2023/entries/conscience-medieval/).” *In The Stanford Encyclopedia of Philosophy*, Fall 2023, edited by Edward N. Zalta and Uri Nodelman.
 Metaphysics Research Lab, Stanford University, 2023.
 - Leff, Gordon. *Paris and Oxford Oxford Universities in the Thirteenth and Fourteenth Centuries: An Institutional and Intellectual History*.
 Paris and Oxford Oxford Universities in the Thirteenth and Fourteenth Centuries.
 Wiley, 1968.
 - McCluskey, Colleen, and Anthony Celano. “[Philip the Chancellor](https://plato.stanford.edu/archives/spr2024/entries/philip-chancellor/).” *In The Stanford Encyclopedia of Philosophy*, edited by Edward N. Zalta and Uri Nodelman, Spring 2024.
 Metaphysics Research Lab, Stanford University, 2024.